-Rehearing remains pending of the FERC's April 8, 2016 Demand Curve Remand Order.
-41 As previously reported, the FERC conditionally accepted, on May 30, 2014, revisions to the FCM rules that establish a system-wide sloped demand curve ("Demand Curve Changes").
-42 The Demand Curve Changes defined the shape of the system-wide sloped demand curve (with key points defined by CONE and the 0.1 days/year LOLE target), extended the period during which a Market Participant may "lock-in" the capacity price for a new resource from five to seven years, establish a limited renewables resource exemption, and eliminated, at the system-wide level, the administrative pricing rules that were necessary in certain market conditions under the vertical demand curve construct.
-In response to challenges, the FERC denied rehearing of the Demand Curve Order, 43 but clarified (agreeing with Exelon and Entergy) that a resource that elects to utilize the renewables minimum offer price rule exemption should not also be allowed to utilize the new resource lock-in).
-44 A compliance filing clarifying that a resource may not utilize both the renewable resource exemption and the new resource price lock-in was submitted, accepted, and became effective on May 2, 2015.
-45 NextEra, NRG and PSEG petitioned the DC Circuit
+Rehearing remains pending of the FERC's April 8, 2016 Demand Curve Remand Order.49 As previously reported, the FERC conditionally accepted, on May 30, 2014, revisions to the FCM rules that establish a system-wide sloped demand curve ("Demand Curve Changes").50 The Demand Curve Changes defined the shape of the system-wide sloped demand curve (with key points defined by CONE and the 0.1 days/year LOLE target), extended the period during which a Market Participant may "lock-in" the capacity price for a new resource from

-38 ISO New England Inc., 155 FERC ¶ 61,029 (Apr.
+46 ISO New England Inc., 155 FERC ¶ 61,029 (Apr.
 12, 2016), reh'g requested ("Resource Retirement Reforms Order").
 As previously reported, the ISO/IMM Proposal requires (i) that capacity suppliers with existing resources to submit a price for the retirement of a resource (to replace the existing Non-Price Retirement Request process), (ii) the use of a Proxy De-List Bid, and (iii) notice of the potential retirement and proposed retirement price to be submitted prior to the commencement of an FCA's qualification process for new resources.
 The ISO/IMM Proposal was considered but not supported by the Participants Committee at its Dec.
 4, 2015 meeting.

-$^{^{40}}$ ISO New England Inc., 15 FERC \P 61,067 (July 27, 2016) ("Resource Retirement Reforms Compliance Order").
+$^{^{48}}$ ISO New England Inc., 15 FERC \P 61,067 (July 27, 2016) ("Resource Retirement Reforms Compliance Order").

-41 ISO New England Inc. and New England Power Pool Participants Comm., 155 FERC ¶ 61,023 (Apr.
+49 ISO New England Inc. and New England Power Pool Participants Comm., 155 FERC ¶ 61,023 (Apr.
 8, 2016), reh'g requested ("Demand Curve Remand Order") (affirming its earlier finding that the renewables exemption from the minimum offer price rule is just and reasonable, and not unduly discriminatory or preferential).

-$^{^{42}}$ ISO New England Inc. and New England Power Pool Participants Comm., 147 FERC \P 61,173 (May 30, 2014) ("Demand Curve Order").
+$^{^{50}}$ ISO New England Inc. and New England Power Pool Participants Comm., 147 FERC \P 61,173 (May 30, 2014) ("Demand Curve Order").